melomane63/Appearance-Keeper/README.md

 # Appearance-Keeper
-Gnome shell extension: Monitors your appearance settings and automatically saves them.
-When switching between light and dark modes, they will be restored
+Monitors your appearance settings and automatically saves them. also you set it from prefs.
+When switching between light and dark modes, they will be restored.
+Shortcut is provided for toggle dark light mode.

 <img width="926" height="1043" alt="Capture d’écran du 2025-12-10 16-00-13" src="https://github.com/user-attachments/assets/aab3a950-f980-42f3-8a6a-302bd4283a67" />